VeronicaLourens/hangman/README.md

 The game is built using Python and runs in Heroku.
 The Hangman game is to guess a random number chosen by the computer between 0 and 50.

+### Start Screen
-* It displays a welcoming message, a human graphic, a set of game rules on the start screen.
+  It displays a welcoming message, a human graphic, game info on the start screen.
 It asks user to decide if user would like to play or not.

 ![Start screen](screenshots/start.png)

 [Back to top](#hangman-game)

+### Exit Screen
-* The game exits if the user enters 'no'.
+The game exits if the user enters 'no' when deciding not to play the game.

 ![Exit the game](screenshots/no.png)

 [Back to top](#hangman-game)

+### Greet User Screen
-* It asks for user's name afterwards if the user enters 'yes' and display a greeting message.
+It asks for user's name afterwards if the user enters 'yes' and display a greeting message.
 Then it asks user to start guessing.
 It gives user hints about the range of numbers to be entered.

 ![Get user's name](screenshots/yes.png)

 [Back to top](#hangman-game)

+### Invalid Data Screen
-* It displays an invalid message if user enters neither 'yes' nor 'no'.
+It displays an invalid message if user enters neither 'yes' nor 'no'.

 ![Invalid message](screenshots/invalid.png)

 [Back to top](#hangman-game)

+### Play Game Screen
-* It prints one piece of Hangman body graphics on each time user enters a wrong number that either the number is too big or too small.
+It prints one piece of Hangman body graphics on each time user enters a wrong number that either the number is too big or too small.

 ![Too small](screenshots/sml.png)